vprusso/toqito/docs/intro_tutorial.rst

         0 & 1
     \end{pmatrix}.

-A POVM (Positive Operator-Valued Measure) is a set of positive operators that sum to the identity.
-Our function expects this set of operators to be a POVM because it checks if the sum of the operators equals the identity, ensuring that the measurement outcomes are properly normalized.
+Our function expects this set of operators to be a POVM because it checks if the operators sum up to the identity, ensuring that the measurement outcomes are properly normalized.

     >>> from toqito.measurement_props import is_povm
     >>> import numpy as np